sustrik/grison/README.md

 }
 ```

-You can then marshal/unmarshal this master structure:
+You can then marshal/unmarshal this master structure as needed:

 ```go
 var m1 Master